Menu

 Copywriting is the act of arranging words in a way that makes things sell better.
 Think of copywriting as text sales – not that you’re selling text (although you could be) but that you are using text to sell your products.

-Words are the most powerful tool you can wield, and when it comes to your website words are the most critical part of your marketing.
+Words are the most powerful tool you can wield, and when it comes to your website, words are the most critical part of your marketing.
 You want to use words to get people to take action after encountering those words you created.

 Most people focus on advertising when thinking of copywriting, but copywriting encompasses so much more.
 Every piece of content you generate, whether to point to a specific brand or to build up customer or user engagement, that content is driving people to take an action.

-How Do You Develop Copywriting Skills?
+How Do You Develop Website Copywriting Skills?

 Copywriting is a craft that can make a lot of people feel lost.
-For some, starting with a blank page and trying to craft website copy from scratch mostly leads to checking social media notifications for the tenth time, or deciding to re-organize that out-of-control desk.
+For some, starting with a blank page and trying to craft website copy from scratch mostly leads to checking social media notifications for the tenth time or deciding to re-organize that out-of-control desk.

-“Maybe I’ll just run and grab some coffee so I can finally get focused.”
+“Maybe I’ll just run and grab some coffee, so I can finally get focused.”

 Unfortunately, coffee is very rarely the solution to great website copywriting.